LeonKolyang/paigeant/README.md

 **Durable, asynchronous workflows for distributed AI agents**

-Paigeant is a developer tool that delivers developer delight and joy while working with asynchronous agents.
-It orchestrates independent `pydantic-ai` agents across service boundaries using message-driven workflows.
+Paigeant offers the runway for Pydantic AI agents to show off.
+It offers the runway for agents to dive into long running tasks, dynamically bring other agents into the show and have a backup ready whenever they fail.

-## Why Paigeant?
+## What does the show have to offer?

-- 🕒 **Async-first communication** – All inter-agent calls flow through a message broker, decoupling services in time and space.
+- 🕒 **Perfect timing** – Each agent get's the time and space they need with asynchronous workflows, fully decoupled from each other.
-- 💾 **Durable execution** – Workflow state travels with the message, so crashed workers pick up exactly where they left off.
+- 🌍 **Full backstage visibility** – Agents know about available agents and activities and can add them dynamically to the show.
-- 🔐 **Zero-trust messaging** – Built-in OAuth 2.0 on-behalf-of tokens and JSON Web Signatures keep messages authentic and tamper-proof.
+- 💾 **Always a backup** – Workflow state travels with the message, so if an agent slipped, they can pick up right where they left.
-- 🗺️ **Routing slip pattern** – Every message carries its own itinerary and log for end-to-end visibility.
+- 🔐 **Gossip-safe environment** – Built-in OAuth 2.0 on-behalf-of tokens and JSON Web Signatures ensure that secrets stay between agents.
-- 🧩 **Composable workflows** – Activities are small, testable functions or agents.
-When `can_edit_itinerary` is enabled, steps can be inserted at runtime.
+- 👯 **Self-guided choreography** – Workflow execution without an orchestrator, agents pass a routing slip around, keeping everyone up to date.
-- 🔌 **Pluggable transports** – Comes with in-memory and Redis transports.
-Implement `BaseTransport` to add your own broker.
+- 👠 **Flexible runway** – Agents can communicate with in-memory, Redis or RabbitMQ transport.
+To customize for special shows, the `BaseTransport` allows to bring your own broker.
-- 🎯 **Developer ergonomics** – A FastAPI-style API, dependency injection, and a CLI make agent workflows a pleasure to build.
+- 🎯 **Easy to manage** – A FastAPI-style API, dependency injection, and a CLI make it easy to setup your own show.

 ## Quick Start